KopfLab/labware_photon/README.md

     - `2 s` log every 2 seconds (or any other number), must exceed the `read-period` (`D2s` in state overview if data logging is active, just `2s` if not)
     - `8 m` log every 8 minutes (or any other number)
     - `1 h` log every hour (or any other number)

+# Troubleshooting

+## Photon reset

+To reset a photon, use `particle device doctor` (or `make doctor`) to flash new firmware (first step) and you can reset other parts as well but setting new WiFi credentials does not always work this way.
+Instead afterwards flash the cloud debug app using `make debug/cloud flash monitor` to check wifi basics.
+If it has trouble connecting despite the correct network configuration, reset wifi by holding `SETUP` button on photon until fast blue blinking (~10-20s).
+Then hold `SETUP` for shorter until the slow blue blinking and run `particle setup` from the command line to set up WiFi credentials from scratch (and claim the photon if not part of the account yet).